 Differences Between Chapter 7 & Chapter 13 Bankruptcy - Machi and Associates, P.C.

-Differences Between Chapter 7 & Chapter 13 Bankruptcy
+Machi & Associates, P.C.
+Explain the Differences Between Chapter 7 & Chapter 13 Bankruptcy

-• Chapter 13 has a cap on the amount of debt that can be restructured in a plan, while there is no debt limit in a Chapter 7.
+• Debt Limits: Chapter 13 has a cap on the total amount of debt; no debt limit for Chapter 7[1][3][5].

-• Lenders generally view Chapter 13 filings more positively than Chapter 7 filings because debt is still being repaid; if you file for Chapter 13 instead of Chapter 7, you may find it easier to take out loans and obtain credit in the future.
+• Lenders generally view Chapter 13 filings more positively because debts are being partially repaid; you might find it easier to get credit in the future after Chapter 13[1].

 All Blog Posts | Recent Blog Posts